Chapter One VI

 “When are we going?”

-Janah, “Call Transportation, first flight out after nine tomorrow.
+Janah, “Call Blue Sky, flight nine tomorrow.
 We’ll pick up three hours.
 Hotel on the beach in Santa Monica.
 No point in suffering.
 And bring some toys, we never hooked up at Chapmans, but I think she wants her way with me, and I want her to have it.”

 “You’re so good when you’re bad.”